kiseta/selenium-mocha/README.md

 # Create Selenium script

-## how to interact with different web elements using Selenium and JavaScript
+## Common interactions with web elements using Selenium and JavaScript

 ```js
 // Click a button